 Data collected throughout 2019 and 2020 provide insight into some of the factors involved in the fluctuation of bacteria concentrations in the lower Kenai River and the sources of these bacteria throughout the summer months.
 Moving forward, the following recommendations should be taken into consideration:

-In 2020, South Kenai Beach exhibited exceedances of greater frequency magnitude than any other site.
+In 2020, South Kenai Beach exhibited exceedances of greater frequency magnitude than any other site, with respect to standards for both recreation as well as harvesting seafood for raw consumption.
 Both North and South Kenai beaches are impacted by an increase in salmon carcasses and therefore gulls during the dipnet personal use fishery.

-patterns in tidal currents and river outflow at the mouth of the Kenai River is recommended, as these patterns may inform the discrepancy in bacteria concentrations between North and South beaches.
+A basic exploration of patterns in tidal currents and river outflow at the mouth of the Kenai River is recommended, as these patterns may inform the discrepancy in bacteria concentrations between North and South beaches.
+An examination of satellite imagery may be sufficient to describe patterns of sedimentation and currents at the mouth of the Kenai that influence bacteria concentrations.

 It is recommended that ADEC work with the City of Kenai to assess the effectiveness of current best management practices (BMPs) and modify if necessary.
 With a long-term time series, the effectiveness of BMPs may be evident in the data, though trends should be evaluated in the context of the growth of the personal use fishery in the past two decades.
 One modification of best management practices could include requiring the immediate disposal or composting of carcasses on the beach.

 Consistent communication with stakeholders and user groups will remain critical to effective beach monitoring.
-Communication protocol should be annually reviewed to ensure consistency in when public advisories are issued and for what sites they are necessary. results from 2019-2020 provide a snapshot of bacteria marker copy concentrations at the time of sampling.
-Due to extremely dynamic patterns in current at the mouth of the Kenai, more consistent sampling for MST is recommended in order to assess spatiotemporal variation in bacteria sources.
+Communication protocol should be annually reviewed to ensure consistency in when public advisories are issued and for what sites they are necessary.

 In the future, annual reports should evaluate annual results in the context of available long-term data sets.
-Comparing new data to long term trends is essential to ensure that ecological trends are readily recognizable even as staff and personnel involved with monitoring may change. is recommended in future years in order to effectively implement EPA's Virtual Beach Model.
-In the future, this modeling could inform the amount of sampling required to effectively issue public advisories for bacteria.
+Comparing new data to long term trends is essential to ensure that ecological trends are readily recognizable even as staff and personnel involved with monitoring may change.

 Using the results of the Environmental Protection Agency’s Virtual Beach Model, it is advised that a monitoring program be operated in perpetuity in order to issue public advisories when necessary.